 Classification of Infrastructure

 The standardized criteria enabled a detailed comparison between cities.
-For Vancouver, by December 2021, there were 41.6 km of painted infrastructure (32.6 km painted lanes + 9.0 km buffered lanes) and 28.3 km of cycle tracks following the verification of infrastructure classifications (Appendix 1).
-When contrasting these results with the original classifications (the one provided by the city), the standardized data comparatively had 0.9 km more cycle tracks and 2.2 km less painted infrastructure (Table 1).
-In Calgary, verified data for 2022 included 60.5 km of painted infrastructure (55.7 km painted lanes + 4.8 km buffered lanes) and 24.5 km cycle tracks.
+For Vancouver, by December 2021, there were 41.19 km of painted infrastructure (37.19 km painted lanes + 9.0 km buffered lanes) and 30.58 km of cycle tracks following the verification of infrastructure classifications (Appendix 1).
+When contrasting these results with the original classifications (the one provided by the city), the standardized data comparatively had 3.18 km more cycle tracks and 2.39 km more painted infrastructure (Table 1).
+In Calgary, verified data for 2022 included 60.28 km of painted infrastructure (55.7 km painted lanes + 4.8 km buffered lanes) and 24.5 km cycle tracks.
 Accordingly, the verified data had 3.5 km more painted lanes and 7.2 km fewer protected lanes when compared to the administrative data.
 In Toronto, the review found 135.8 km of painted infrastructure (123.6 km painted lanes + 12.2 km buffered lanes) and 67.6 km of cycle tracks, with 4.3 km more painted infrastructure and 6.3 km fewer cycle tracks compared to the original municipal records.
-Overall, these results highlight the degree of misclassification in regard to current infrastructure types; specifically, Calgary and Toronto tended to misclassify infrastructure as cycle tracks, despite not meeting the Can-BICS definition.

 Trends in Infrastructure Installations

 An examination of the cycling infrastructure implementation trends across Vancouver, Calgary, and Toronto reveals significant large growth in dedicated on-street cycling networks since 2009.
 At the beginning of the study, these cities had 43 km, 8 km, and 103 km of such infrastructure, respectively.
 By the conclusion of the study period, Vancouver added 27 km (64% increase), Calgary 77 km (1014% increase), and Toronto 101 km (98% increase) of dedicated cycling infrastructure to their roadways.
 Moreover, a growing proportion of infrastructure is composed of cycle tracks.
 While in 2009, only 4% of Vancouver's dedicated cycling facilities were cycle tracks and none existed in Calgary or Toronto, this changed dramatically by the end of the study period, with cycle tracks constituting 39% of Vancouver's, 29% of Calgary's, and 33% of Toronto's dedicated on-street infrastructure (Figure 2).
-This increase in cycle tracks has partly been driven by upgrades of existing painted lane infrastructure Figure 3.
-This is particularly evident in Vancouver, which has consistently seen decreases in painted cycle lanes since 2016 in favour of upgrades to protected infrastructure.
+This increase in cycle tracks has partly been driven by upgrades of existing painted lane infrastructure (Figure 3).
+This is particularly salient in Vancouver, which has consistently seen decreases in painted cycle lanes since 2016 in favour of upgrades to protected infrastructure.

-This analysis of infrastructure trends highlights how different municipalities responded to the public health and urban mobility challenges brought forward by the COVID-19 pandemic.
-In particular, Calgary and Toronto showed an upward trend in the installation of dedicated on-street cycling infrastructure since the pandemic's onset.
-As illustrated in Figure 3, the growth in Toronto’s infrastructure was greatest in 2020, with 4.7 km of new infrastructure per 1000 c-km of roadway, while Calgary’s peak occurred in 2021, with 1.0km of new infrastructure built per 1000 c-km of roadway.
+.
+In particular, Calgary and Toronto showed an upward trend in the installation of dedicated on-street cycling infrastructure since the pandemic’s onset.
+As illustrated in Figure 3, the growth in Toronto’s infrastructure was at it highest in 2020, with 4.7 km of new infrastructure per 1000 cen-km of roadway, while Calgary’s peak occurred in 2021, with 1.0km of new infrastructure built per 1000 cen-km of roadway.
 For both cities, this growth of on-street cycleways is primarily attributed to the increase in cycle track infrastructure, as depicted in Figures 2 and 3.
-In contrast, the installation of infrastructure within Vancouver was highest in 2016, with its post-pandemic infrastructure growth remaining in line with previous levels.
+In contrast, the installation of infrastructure within Vancouver peaked in 2016, with its post-pandemic infrastructure growth remaining in line with previous levels.